The EPRU Collegiate Program has a number of goals in trying to improve the quality and enjoyment of rugby. These include:

 The rugby club, also known as the Angry Young Newts, has roots going back to the 1970s when the club practiced and played on the Orchard Field (now the space across from the Campus Center).
 The team thrived at the time and enjoyed much success.
 However the club faded during the 1990s and it was not until the Fall of 2005 that the club was revived through the efforts of a fresh generation of Newts.

-Juniata College Men transferred from the Allegheny RU/Three Rivers Rugby Conference in April 2013 and will begin play in Fall 2013 as members of the EPRU Men's Small College Division.
+Juniata College Men transferred from the Allegheny RU/Three Rivers Rugby Conference in April 2013 and began play in Fall 2013 as members of the EPRU Men's Small College Division.

 The Neumann University Men's RFC was formed in the Fall of 2012.
 The club has participated in both 7s and 15s competitions during the fall and spring.
 Neumann University was admitted to the EPRU as a Recognized Member in April 2013.
 The club looks forward to developing into a contender for the EPRU Small College Division title.